2002 Carolina Panthers season

 The 2002 season was the Carolina Panthers' eighth in the National Football League and their first under head coach John Fox.
 They tried to improve upon their 1–15 record in 2001, and make it to the playoffs for the second time in franchise history.

 After moving from the NFC West to the more geographically accurate NFC South, they improved by six games to finish 7–9, but were still five games behind the division champion Tampa Bay Buccaneers and failed to make the playoffs.
-As of the 2021 season, their week 12, 41–0 loss against the Atlanta Falcons is the last time the Panthers have been shutout in any game.
+Their Week 12, 41–0 loss against the Atlanta Falcons was the Panthers' last shutout for 21 years.